-The Directors of Stockland Capital Partners Limited ("SCPL"), the Responsible Entity of Stockland Direct Retail Trust No. 1 ("the Trust"), present their report together with the Financial Report made in accordance with a resolution of the Directors with respect to the results of the Trust and its controlled entities ("the consolidated entity") for the year ended 30 June 2011, the state of the consolidated entity's affairs as at 30 June 2011 and the Independent Auditor's Report thereon.
+The Directors of Stockland Capital Partners Limited ("SCPL"), the Responsible Entity of Stockland Direct Retail Trust No. 1 ("the Trust"), present their report together with the Financial Report made in accordance with a resolution of the Directors with respect to the results of the Trust and its controlled entities ("the consolidated entity") for the year ended 30 June 2012, the state of the consolidated entity's affairs as at 30 June 2012 and the Independent Auditor's Report thereon.

 SCPL was appointed as Responsible Entity at the date the Trust commenced on 26 April 2006.
-On 4 October 2006, the Trust was registered as a managed investment scheme with Australian Securities and Investment Commission ("ASIC") and SCPL was appointed as the Responsible Entity.
+On 4 October 2006, the Trust was registered as a managed investment scheme with Australian Securities and Investment Commission ("ASIC").